EPCCed/eidf-docs/docs/services/gpuservice/training/L1_getting_started.md

 ## Setting up K8s on your virtual machine

 To access the GPU system through Kubernetes you will need a virtual machine setup in the EIDF infrastructure.
+This requires request a virtual machine through this web page

 ## Interacting with a K8s cluster